rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-demo.md

 > You can also push it the old fashioned way with https://github.com/new

+## Conclusion

-In this tutorial, we configured a new custom chain, launched a testnet for it, tested a simple token transfer, and confirmed it was successful.
-This tutorial demonstrates just how easy it is to create a brand new custom Cosmos-SDK blockchain from scratch, saving developers time.
+In this tutorial, you configured a new custom chain, launched a testnet for it, tested a simple token transfer, and confirmed it was successful.
+This tutorial demonstrates just how easy it is to create a brand new custom Cosmos-SDK blockchain from scratch with spawn.